 - Previously worked as medical director of an interdisciplinary free clinic and an adult psychiatric unit.

-- Serve as an Associate Professor of Psychiatry and Assistant Dean of Graduate Medical Education at the University of Colorado School of Medicine.
+- Currently serve as an Associate Professor of Psychiatry and Assistant Dean of Graduate Medical Education at the University of Colorado School of Medicine.

 I speak often at international conferences and medical schools about practitioner resilience, patient-centered communication, and lessons learned from caring for persons with mental illness.